cavedmonkey23/rails-deployment/README.md

 # Deployment
-This readme file provides a comprehensive guide on how to deploy a Ruby on Rails application.
+This file provides a  guide on how to deploy a Ruby on Rails application.
 It covers various aspects of the deployment process, including setting up a production environment, configuring the application server, database setup, and handling of static assets.

 ## Table of Contents
 1. [Prerequisites](#prerequisites)
 2. [Setting up Production Environment](#setting-up-production-environment)